Herbal Medicine Course

 When you complete this course, you will be a certified planetary herbalist.
 A planetary herbalist varies from most other herbalists because they are not limited to one cultural practice.
 Instead, planetary herbalists are able to utilize wisdom from a wide range of cultures, using one or more herbal traditions to treat or prevent a disease.
 By having a broad education in herbalism, you will have more success in being able to adapt and/or combine a herbal treatment for your clients.

 The Herbal Medicine Correspondence Course is an intensive and in depth herbology course.
 You can use this as a stand-alone course or, if you like, combine it with our other courses to become a holistically minded herbalist.
-This course is one of five sections of our Holistic Naturopathy Diploma course.
+This course is one of five sections of our Holistic Naturopathy Certificate course.
 Completing this course will also give you credit if you want to go on to complete our Naturopathic program.

 Enrolling In Our Herbal Medicine Correspondence Course